Eric Hosmer: San Diego Padres (2018–2022)

 On February 19, 2018, Hosmer signed an eight-year, $144 million contract with the San Diego Padres, the largest contract in Padres franchise history at the time.
 Hosmer changed his jersey to No. 30 in honor of former Royals teammate Yordano Ventura, who had died a year earlier.
 Hosmer's previous No. 35 was already retired by the Padres for Randy Jones.
 In his first season as a Padre, Hosmer hit .253 with 18 home runs and 69 RBIs.
 In 2019, Hosmer slashed .265/.310/.425 with 22 home runs and 99 RBI as the primary cleanup hitter for the Padres.
+He led all NL first basemen in errors, with 14.

-On August 20, 2020, Hosmer hit a grand slam against the Texas Rangers, making the Padres the first team in MLB history to hit a grand slam in four consecutive games, following grand slams by Fernando Tatis Jr., Wil Myers and Manny Machado.
+On August 20, 2020, Hosmer hit a grand slam against the Texas Rangers, making the Padres the first team in MLB history to hit a grand slam in four consecutive games, following grand slams by Fernando Tatís Jr., Wil Myers and Manny Machado.
 Hosmer finished the shortened 2020 season slashing .287/.333/.517 with nine home runs and 36 RBIs in 38 games.

 During the 2021 season, Hosmer played in 151 games for the Padres, posting a .269/.337/.395 slash line with 12 home runs and 65 RBIs.
 In 2022, he appeared in 90 games for San Diego through the start of August, batting .272 with eight home runs and 40 RBIs.

 Boston Red Sox (2022)

 On August 2, 2022, Hosmer and two minor-league players (Max Ferguson and Corey Rosier) plus cash considerations were traded to the Boston Red Sox in exchange for minor-league pitcher Jay Groome.
 Hosmer was originally slated to be included in a blockbuster trade to the Washington Nationals for Juan Soto; however, Hosmer exercised his no-trade clause against the deal.
 Upon joining the Red Sox, Hosmer played as the team's primary first baseman.
 He was placed on the injured list on August 23, due to low back inflammation, and reactivated on October 3 for the final series of the season.

-In 14 games for Boston, Hosmer batted .244 with four RBIs.
-On December 16, he was designated for assignment by the Red Sox.
+In 14 games for Boston, Hosmer batted .244/.320/.311 with four RBIs.
+On December 16, he was designated for assignment by the Red Sox following the acquisition of Wyatt Mills.
 Hosmer was released on December 22.

-Chicago Cubs (2023–present)
+Chicago Cubs (2023)

 On January 13, 2023, Hosmer signed a one-year contract with the Chicago Cubs.
+He played in 31 games for the Cubs, with a .234 batting average, two home runs and 14 RBI before he was designated for assignment on May 19.
+Hosmer was released by the Cubs on May 25.

+Retirement

+On February 21, 2024, Hosmer announced his retirement from playing in an Instagram post while also announcing the creation of his own media company, MoonBall Media.
+Although he had opportunities to continue playing, Hosmer felt that both his focus and physical abilities were not where they should be to justify continuing his playing career.